zama-ai/fhevm/docs/getting_started/write_contract/remix.md

 After connecting to the Zama Plugin, follow the steps to configure it:

 1. Click on the plugin button located on the left of the screen
-2. Use the Zama Sepolia settings or use a custom gateway and contracts settings.
+2. Use the **Zama Coprocessor - Sepolia** settings or use a custom gateway and contracts settings.

 <figure><img src="../../.gitbook/assets/useGateway.png" alt="How to install Remix IDE plugin" width="300"><figcaption></figcaption></figure>